BrianMony/Data-Cleaning-Project-/README.md

 # Data-Cleaning-Project- R code tailored to clean large-scale data on a temperature-related experiment in readiness for analysis and interpretation.
-Attached is a compiled report explanatory of the entire process